georgejecook/maestro-roku/docs/justification.md

  - Aggregate view containers (TabController, NavController, etc)
  - IOC
  - MVVM bindings
- - Classes, inheritence
+ - Classes, inheritance
- - Namespacing and functions that are not prone to naming collisions
+ - Name-spacing and functions that are not prone to naming collisions

 By using these technologies, developers have access to these features (and many others), allowing them to focus on the UI and features they need to build, as opposed to nuances of roku dev.